adgear/be-tree/README.md

 * Test binary dependency on 4 files which are in the data folder refer README.md file inside the `data` folder for more information about each file and format

 ### How to run the test
 * Once you have constructed all the test files inside the data folder run `./testbenchmark` or `./testbenchmark_err` to run a test.
 It would create a be-tree and query it.
 The default number of times it would query would be 10.
 If you want to modify then you need to pass a command line argument.
-For running 1-time command is `./testbenchmark 1`
+For running 1-time command is `./testbenchmark 1` or `./testbenchmark_err 1`